uber/cassette/README.rst

 Cassette
 ========

-Cassette stores your app's HTTP request and replay them.
+Cassette stores and replays HTTP requests made in your Python app

 .. code:: python